aspose-cells/Aspose.Cells-Products/cells/en/cpp/conversion/xlsx-to-emf/_index.md

 ---
 title: Convert XLSX to EMF via C++ application
-weight: 8040
 url: /cpp/conversion/xlsx-to-emf/
-description: Sample C++ conversion code for XLSX document to EMF format.
+description: Sample C++ conversion code for XLSX to EMF format.
 Programmers can use this source code for batch XLSX to EMF conversion within any C++ Application.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}